gabro8a/NAS-Landscapes/README.md

 # NAS-Landscapes
-Data and scripts for fitness landscape analysis of a neural architecture search (NAS) benchmark (NATS-Bench).
+Fitness landscape analysis  and local optima networks for neural architecture search (NAS), benchmark (NATS-Bench).

 This repo contains data and R scripts related to the paper: